-The Clinical Coordinator and/or Department Chair will visit each site a minimum of once per term.
+The Clinical Coordinator and/or Department Chair will visit each site a minimum of once per term to evaluate student clinical learning experiences.
 Additional visits may be scheduled as deemed necessary by the Department.
 Unannounced visits may also be made as needed.
 Each site visit will be documented.